Eyescale/Consensus/Release/Version-2.2/README.txt

 		do !! | { expressions invoving %| }
 		do : expression(s) : !! { expressions involving %| }
 		do : expression(s) : !!
-	!! can also be used in queries to specify a type requirement
+	!! can also be used in queries as type requirement

     6. assignment register variables and buffer operation The register variables ^^ and *^^ can be used in the following